SalomePlatform/adao/doc/intro.rst

 Its main objective is to *facilitate the use of various standard data assimilation or optimization methods*, while remaining easy to use and providing a path to help the implementation.
+For an end user, having already gathered his physical input information, it's a matter of "point\&click" to build an ADAO valid case and to evaluate it.

 The module covers a wide variety of practical applications in a robust way, allowing real engineering applications but also quick experimental setup to be performed.
 Its methodological and numerical scalability gives way to extend the application domain.